okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

 ## Initial validations

 [Goodtables][goodtables] is written in Python, and can be used both as a command-line tool or imported in your Python code.
 We'll use it in the command-line.
-Considering that our data live in `data/remunerations.csv`, we validate it by running `goodtables data/remunerations.csv`.
+Considering that our data lives in `data/remunerations.csv`, we validate it by running `goodtables data/remunerations.csv`.
 This is the output:

 ```
 DATASET